kevinrenskers/mixedcase.nl/content/articles/2011-04-24-designing-my-very-own-ideal-programming-language.md

 ---

 In 2009 I made the switch to Python, after having worked exclusively with PHP and Javascript for almost a decade.
-I really like the language, much more then I ever liked PHP.
+I really like the language, much more than I ever liked PHP.
 Of course it's not perfect (see one of my first posts called [Things I hate about Python and Django](http://mixedcase.nl/articles/2009/12/06/things-i-hate-about-python-and-django/)), but I never really thought much about the lesser parts of the language.

 Until I started to learn other languages as well, that is.

 In May of 2010 I learned Objective-C, to create iPhone- and iPad apps.
 I like the fact that everything is very strict: you always know precisely what types of arguments a methods expects, and what the return value will be.
 I spend a lot less time looking at source code or documentation; Xcode's autocompletion will tell me in detail how I should call a function and what I'll get back.
 Then again, writing separate header- and implementation files is not on my list of things I like to day all day long.

 A few week ago I bought a book on Ruby.
 Mainly because it looked like a very nice language, but also in great part because of MacRuby and its Cocoa bindings.
 My suspicion was correct: Ruby is a very nice language.
-In fact, in many ways it looks much friendlier and more logical then Python.
+In fact, in many ways it looks much friendlier and more logical than Python.
 Of course also this language has its quirks, things that would bother me.

 I then began to wonder what my ideal language would look like, if I could design my own.
 One part Ruby, one part Python, sprinkle with the best parts of Objective-C, and finish with the outstanding documentation of PHP.
 It would probably have the following characteristics: